 Thomas Hardy books are an insight into bygone Dorset and Wessex, describing many local places in great detail.
 Hardy's cottage at Bockhampton is maintained by the National Trust.
 Combine a visit with a walk in the adjacent woods and and a trip to the historical Athelhampton House, a couple of miles towards Bere Regis on the main road.
 There are allegedly several ghosts here, not all human....

 Scout camp took place on Brownsea Island and was

-by the National Trust and is a refuge for a scurry of
+administered by the National Trust and is a refuge for a

-brown squirrels and a muster of raucous peacocks.
-It is
+scurry of brown squirrels and a muster of raucous

-also home to a bird sanctuary and is splendidly isolated
+peacocks.
+It is also home to a bird sanctuary and is

-Nominal landing fees apply.
-Even if you swim there, as
+Landing fees apply even if you snorkel there, as we

 Back to the